Tire Repair Guide: 12 Steps to Follow

 While tire leaks tend to occur slowly over time, blow outs are another matter entirely.
 In the event of a tire blowout, do not immediately slam on the brakes.
 It’s important to drive through the blowout and slowly decrease speed.
 Put your hazard lights on immediately and continue to slowly and safely navigate to an area where you can safely address the damaged tire.
 A spare tire would need to be installed at this point or you would need to call for a tow.

 Top Driver covers this type of information in all of our new driver courses.
 We understand the importance of arming the next generation of drivers with all of the necessary information to stay safe and make smart decisions on the road.
-Learn more about our Illinois, Michigan and Ohio teen driver programs today!
+Learn more about our Illinois, Michigan, and Ohio teen driver programs today!